sagemath/trac_to_gh/Issue 7633.md

 # Issue 7633: sagenb -- add "Save/ Cancel" buttons to the top of the display too for notebook settings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7633

 Original creator: was